 So you've found yourself on an email blocklist?
 First things first—take a deep breath and keep calm.
-You can fix this!
-In this article, you'll learn everything you need to know about blocklists, including how you can get removed and avoid landing on them in the future.
+Here’s how to fix it.

 Your email marketing efforts have been going great.
 You’ve been sending out creative campaigns, ramping up engagement, and even seeing more conversions.
 Then, BAM!
 Out of nowhere, you’ve landed on an email blocklist. 😱